Consensys/quorum/docs/running.md

 Optionally you can set up a bootnode that all the other nodes will first connect to in order to find other peers in the network.
 You will first need to generate a bootnode key:

-1-	To generate the key for the first time:
+1. To generate the key for the first time:

-`bootnode -genkey tmp_file.txt  //this will start a bootnode with an enode address and generate a key inside a “tmp_file.txt” file`
+`bootnode -genkey tmp_file.txt  // this will start a bootnode with an enode address and generate a key inside a “tmp_file.txt” file`

-2-	To later restart the bootnode using the same key (and hence use the same enode url):
+2. To later restart the bootnode using the same key (and hence use the same enode url):

 `bootnode -nodekey tmp_file.txt`